Old Croghan Man

-Old Croghan Man was found three months after a similar find, dubbed Clonycavan Man, in County Meath.
+Old Croghan Man was found three months after a similar find, now known as Clonycavan Man, in County Meath.

 Life

 The man is calculated (based on his arm span) to have stood approximately between 5 ft 11.5 in and 6 ft 6 in tall, which is considered to be exceptionally tall for the period when he lived.
 The man's apparently manicured nails led to speculation that he was not someone who engaged in manual labour, and possibly therefore of high status.

 His last meal (analysed from the contents in his stomach) was believed to have been wheat and buttermilk.
-However, he was shown to have had a meat rich diet for at least the 4 months prior to his death.
+However, he was shown to have had a meat-rich diet for at least the four months prior to his death.
 Scars on his lungs suggest he may have suffered from pleurisy.

 Death

 The man was buried at a bog (likely once a lake) at the foot of an ancient hill that was used for kingship ceremonies.
 A 2014 documentary suggested that he was a king or prince who was sacrificed by druids due to poor weather or harvests.
 These ancient tribes may have believed that this was caused by the failure of the king and he was responsible.

 Old Croghan Man is believed to have died between 362 BC and 175 BC, making the body over 2,000 years old.
 Evidence indicates that the man was in his early twenties when he was killed.
 He was naked except for a plaited leather band around his left arm.
 This likely indicated high status.
 The man is believed to have died from a stab wound to the chest.
 He was decapitated and had his body cut in half.
 He also has an injury to one arm, possible evidence that he tried to defend himself.
 A similar wound has been seen on the Cashel Man, who was found in 2011, also in Ireland.

 The body was found to have deep cuts under each nipple.
 Several theories have been suggested to explain this, including that the damage was caused (after death) by conditions in the bog, that the cuts were indicative of torture while the man was alive, or that the nipples were deliberately mutilated (either before or after death) for symbolic purposes.
 The latter theory, put forward by Eamonn Kelly of the National Museum of Ireland, suggests that the mutilation was a symbolic gesture to mark the man as a rejected ruler.
 Other theories suggest that Old Croghan Man and other bog bodies were sacrifices to gods of fertility or harvest, and killed and buried to ensure good yields of cereals and buttermilk.